 Inconvenience

 Having the CGM sensor attached to my body all the time can be extremely annoying.
-It’s not very big and people don’t really notice it, but it can leave somewhat unattractive suntan marks, and I also tend to scar easily.
+It’s not very big, and people don’t really notice it, but it can leave somewhat unattractive suntan marks.
+I also tend to scar easily.

 If I wear it on my stomach, it tends to get in the way when working out, so I usually wear it on my upper arm.
 I find that I get pretty good readings with that placement.
-(The only issue is that it can be a little hard to get a sweaty sports bra off without ripping at the sensor.)
+(One issue, though, is that it can be a little hard to get a sweaty sports bra off without ripping at the sensor.)

 Wearing it on my upper arm has led to some pretty cool interactions and conversations with curious people.
 I don’t mind — I see it as an opportunity to educate and advocate.